 In addition to this, they also provide you with personalized support and guiding tools to enhance your skills.
 The great perk here is that if you are unhappy or dissatisfied with how you are matched, you can always inform them and request a refund.

-While this website matches freelance jobs for a little over 1350 categories, if your niche is in website design, coding and programming, or mobile application development, then you’re in the top job categories as advertised by Freelancer.
+While this website matches freelance jobs for a little over 1350 categories, if your niche is in website design, coding, programming, or mobile application development, then you’re in the top job categories as advertised by Freelancer.

 This is a site that provides freelance jobs for students and is a great place to begin your freelance career early on.

 It will also help you build up your portfolio and expand your freelance network while you’re studying so that once you’ve graduated, you have a substantial database of clients to do freelance work for.

 Facebook As A Resource For Freelance Jobs For Beginners

-Other than the sites mentioned above, there are also numerous Facebook groups for freelancers.
+Other than the freelance job websites mentioned above, there are also numerous Facebook groups for freelancers.
 Some are general groups that advertise for all kinds of freelance work.